czbiohub/codonboarding/commandline.md

 * `git checkout -b branchname` will make a new branch

 * `git status` will show history of project.
 Shows untracked files.

+* `git add filename` will update a file to the branch that is not yet committed

+* `git commit -m "notes about what you did"`